 Paxos is a DTC Participant that maintains a free of payment account at DTC.
 DTC understands that Paxos is a clearing agency that has not yet registered with, nor has been granted an exemption from registration by, the SEC.
 Pursuant to an SEC No-Action Letter, Paxos is conducting a pilot of its proposed Paxos Settlement Service, a private and permissioned distributed ledger system that records changes in ownership of securities and cash on the books of Paxos resulting from settlement of securities transactions between customers of the Paxos Settlement Service.
 As relates to DTC, a DTC Participant will deposit securities into its customer account on Paxos's books by submitting free of payment delivery instructions to debit the securities from its DTC account and credit them to Paxos's DTC account.
-If a Participant wants to withdraw securities from its customer account at Paxos, Paxos will instruct DTC to make a free delivery of the security from Paxos's DTC account to the DTC account of the Participant.
+If a Participant wants to withdraw securities from its customer account to the DTC account of the Participant.
 All funds settlement will occur on Paxos's books.